UN calls for rescue of Rohingya boat stranded at sea | DW | 22.02.2021

 The UN also called on Southeast Asian governments to immediately rescue the refugees, who are stuck at sea without food and water.

-Some passengers have already died, with fatalities rising over the weekend, the UN High Commissioner for Refugees (UNHCR) said in a statement.
+Some passengers have already died, and fatalities rose over the weekend, the UN High Commissioner for Refugees (UNHCR) said in a statement.

 "In the absence of precise information as to the refugees' location, we have alerted the authorities of the relevant maritime states of these reports and appealed for their swift assistance," the statement said.